redfox58/tonyxu.io/docs/posts/2018/create-alfred-workflow-for-uploading-screenshot-to-s3/README.md

 ---
-title: "Create Alfred workflow for uploading screenshot to S3"
+title: Create Alfred workflow for uploading screenshot to S3
 date: 2018-07-08
-description: "As Markdown markup language gets more and more popular, most people have a need to quickly generate a public url for screenshot/image in clipboard.
-Today I created an Alfred workflow that helps you upload images/screenshot in clipboard."
+description: As Markdown markup language gets more and more popular, most people have a need to quickly generate a public url for screenshot/image in clipboard.
+Today I created an Alfred workflow that helps you upload images/screenshot in clipboard.
+lang: en-US
+type: post
 ---

 # Create Alfred workflow for uploading screenshot to S3